SumoLogic/sumologic-documentation/docs/observability/aws/deploy-use-aws-observability/deploy-with-terraform.md

 ## Migration Strategy from CloudWatch Source to Kinesis Firehose Source using Terraform

-To migrate CloudWatch Source to Kinesis Firehose Source using Terraform, refer [Migration Strategy using Terraform](/docs/observability/aws/deploy-use-aws-observability/migration-stratergy-using-terraform).
+To migrate CloudWatch Source to Kinesis Firehose Source using Terraform, refer to [Migration Strategy using Terraform](/docs/observability/aws/deploy-use-aws-observability/migration-stratergy-using-terraform).

 ## Appendix